AlexHamrick/santorini/README.md

 # santorini

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to play the game of santorini over stdin and stdout.

 ## Usage